Homeowner guide

 Can I call the police for HOA noise violations?

-Yes — police can enforce local municipal noise ordinances independently of HOA rules.
-A police report or citation also serves as valuable documentation for your HOA complaint.
+Yes — and you should, when appropriate.
+Police can enforce local municipal noise ordinances independently of HOA rules.
+A police report or citation provides valuable third-party documentation for your HOA complaint and any future private nuisance action.

 Fight your HOA — start free